-We’re a couple weeks into 2014 and already I’m seeing different forms of progress on those New Year’s resolutions.
+We’re a couple weeks into New Year and already I’m seeing different forms of progress on those New Year’s resolutions.
 Some were quickly given up on while others are off to a strong start, and then there are a few new resolutions even being thought up and made to this day (better late than never!).
 But something that holds true for all small business owners is that their goal is to make more money this year, which, really, should be an entrepreneur’s resolution every year.

 Whether you’re off to a rocky or smooth start with the small business owner’s most popular resolution, here are three tips on how to get your business on the right financial track this year.